Sarcopenia......sound hideous? What is it you ask?.....

 1. Stay Active

-An inactive lifestyle speeds up the muscle-loss process.
-One of your best defenses, then, is staying active.
+An inactive lifestyle accelerates the muscle-loss process.
+One of your best defences; staying active.

 Prioritize activities that increase blood flow and oxygen to your muscles, strengthen the brain-to-muscle connection and help you maintain range of motion in your hips and shoulders.